oaaees/Online-Tic-Tac-Toe/README.md

 A real-time, multiplayer Tic-Tac-Toe game implemented with [Node.js](https://nodejs.org/en) using [Express](https://expressjs.com/) and [Socket.io](https://socket.io/)

+## How to run

+Install Node.js and run the command from this project folder:

+`node install`

+After all the dependecies are installed, you can start the server with:

+`node server.js`

+Server runs on `http://localhost:3000` you can visit it in your web browser.

 ## How it works

 1. When a user connects to the server, they are given a unique id and they are asked for a username.